freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 you do select a hardware solution, make sure that the *Export Device* also works on the operating system(s) used by journalists.

+We also recommend buying an additional USB drive for making regular backups of your *SecureDrop Workstations*.

+One thing to consider is that you are going to have *a lot* of USB drives to keep track of, so you should consider how you will label or identify them and buy drives accordingly.
+Drives that are physically larger are often easier to label (e.g. with tape, printed sticker or a label from a labelmaker).

 USB drives with write protection (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 When it is consistently applied and correctly implemented in hardware, write